 Among the claims are:

-After that, I take a look at the evidence with regard to claims about nutrition, and different formats available, and some wider evidence.
+After that, I take a look at the evidence with regard to claims about nutrition and treatment for ailments, and different formats available, and some wider evidence.

 I have tried to be as balanced as possible.
 Please read on!

 Combine a glass of water with 2 teaspoons of apple cider vinegar, and 2 teaspoons of honey, and drink at intervals 3 times a day.

 dissolve the crystal deposits of uric acid that might otherwise form

 between the joints.
 This in turn may help to deter arthritis.

 Whilst I have seen no scientific evidence to support the claims made, I am personally open minded about it, and would be prepared to try it.
 During my research, I have found that quite a few people with arthritis state that it has helped them.

 It would be great to see some research, but I can't imagine a